kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc.md

 watch kubectl --context=k3d-runtime1 get po --all-namespaces
 ```

-In order to deploy the second Runtime, please run all the previous steps using the `runtime2` scripts.
+In order to deploy the second Runtime, run all the previous steps using the `runtime2` scripts.

 ### Use case scenario